gvcaldas/CUT-RUN-analysis/README.md

 ## CUT&RUN and CUT&TAG analysis
-Pipeline for analysis of CUT&RUN and CUT&TAG data - can also used for ChIPseq (SE, PE) after modifying few parameters.
+Pipeline for analysis of CUT&RUN and CUT&TAG data - can also be used for ChIPseq (SE, PE) after modifying few parameters.
 ## UNDER CONSTRUCTION

 ## Summary of pipeline: